Codingschule/aws-astro-headless-cms-deployment/README.md

 - cd into repo dir
 - `npm create astro@latest -- --template blog frontend`
   - will generate an [astro] project
-  - in case npm depency installation fails
+  - in case npm depency installation fails, close your loud sync, give your virus scanner 1-2 minutes (it probably checks npm_nodes) and run:
     - cd frontend
     - npm install

 ### build astro and run webserver

 You can now build html files from your astro project
 - cd frontend
+- spin up a **dev**eloper webserver whilst working on your files:
-- npm run dev
+  - `npm run dev` this will...
-  - build output
-  - spin up webserver
+  - spin up webserver on http://localhost:4321/
-  - open browser
+  - ~~will open browser~~
+- build your static website
+  - `npm run build`
+  - will store into "dist", which is ignored through [gitignore]

 ---